cdeliivanov/cse15l-lab-reports/lab-report-3.md

 # Lab Report 3: Researching Commands

 In this report, we will research the grep command further.
+We will look at the -w, -n, -c, and --color command line arguments.

 ## Grep Command
 When I asked ChatGBT `What are some grep command line options?` it returned